jannikwieland/IDE-Portfolio/README.md

-# portfolio
+# IDE-Portfolio

-A new Flutter project.
+This is my portfolio / resume, designed as an IDE (Inspired by VSCode)

-## Getting Started
+## Facts

-This project is a starting point for a Flutter application.
+This project is a Flutter application.

 A few resources to get you started if this is your first Flutter project: